gunjan-pandey1/crm-classes/README.md

 A modern CRM system built with Laravel and React, specifically designed for managing educational classes and student interactions.

-# Security Measures in Loan Management System (Laravel & React)
+# Security Measures in CRM (Laravel & React)

-This document outlines the key security measures implemented in this loan management system built with Laravel 12 (backend) and React (frontend).
+This document outlines the key security measures implemented in this crm built with Laravel 12 (backend) and React (frontend).

 ## 1. SQL Injection Prevention (Laravel Backend)